Wing Commander: Prophecy: Reception

-The Game Boy Advance version received above-average reviews according to the review aggregation website Metacritic.
+The Game Boy Advance version received "mixed or average reviews" according to the review aggregation website Metacritic.
 Next Generation said that the PC version "offers enough solid gameplay and eye-catching graphics to satisfy even the most demanding space combat fan."
 GamePro criticized that due to the hyped multiplayer feature having been dropped before release, the game has little to differentiate it from previous Wing Commander games apart from its stunning graphics when using a 3D accelerator, though they said the series's familiar story and gameplay remain solid.
 (Note: GamePro gave the PC version a perfect 5/5 for graphics, two 4/5 scores for sound and fun factor, and 3.5/5 for control.)

 PC Data, which tracked computer game sales in the U.S., reported that the PC version earned $6.7 million and sold roughly 195,000 units by October 1999.
 Its revenue in the country represented a drop from Wing Commander IV.

 The PC version was nominated at the AIAS' inaugural Interactive Achievement Awards in the category "PC Action Game of the Year", but lost to Quake II.
 The PC version was also nominated for the "Best Sci-Fi Sim" award at the CNET Gamecenter Awards for 1997, which went to Star Wars: X-Wing vs. TIE Fighter.
 The staff of Computer Games Strategy Plus named said PC version the best "Sci-Fi Simulation" of 1997.
 The game also won the awards for "Best Action/Simulation" and "Best Graphics" in GameSpots Best & Worst Awards for 1997; and for "Space Sim Game of the Year" in Computer Gaming Worlds 1998 Premier Awards.